jguest/petrol/README.md

 Petrol.select("*").from("table").toPlainString();
 ```

-will produce the following SQL:
+will produce the following query:

 ```sql
 SELECT * FROM table
 ```

 *"Oh, that's even longer than writing the SQL!
 Why would you want that?"*

 Oh, because: